AU-Master-Thesis/thesis/journal/main.typ

   - Spent some time trying to port the code from #gbp-visual-introduction.notebook to our Rust implementation.
 ]
+#jens[
+  At OrbitLab \
+  - Setting up NixOS and hyprland
+  - Migrating gbpplanner to Rust
+]

 #day(datetime(day: 2, month: 02, year: 2024))